 2009: The Luma Center for Development and Learning opens to serve a range of children experiencing challenges in motor, self-regulation, speech, play and/or academic skills.
 That same year the Vanguard Transition Center (VTC) opens to prepare adults 18-21 years of age for post-secondary education, employment and independent living.

-2012: Summer Matters launched a new program, Summer Voyagers.
+2012: Summer Matters launches a new program, Summer Voyagers.
 This five-week summer program combines multi-sensory, small-group academic education in reading and math with instruction in executive-function skills.

-2013: VFES forms a multidisciplinary team to develop a new comprehensive, speech-intensive, education-based classroom specifically for children 4-6 years old with Childhood Apraxia of Speech (CAS).
+2013: The Vanguard School forms a multidisciplinary team to develop a new comprehensive, speech-intensive, education-based classroom specifically for children 4-6 years old with Childhood Apraxia of Speech (CAS).

-2014: We introduce our newest program StarPoint™ with the goal to provide a positive classroom experience for children ages 4–6, who need an alternative solution to support foundational-skills development to jump start his or her education.
+2014: We introduce our newest program StarPoint™ with the goal to provide a positive classroom experience for children ages 4–6, who need an alternative solution to support foundational-skills development to jump start their education.

 2015: We expand our therapeutic Pre-K/K and K/1 program to include StarPoint and StarPoint 2 to continue to support children in need of extra instruction and therapy.

-2016: Summer Matters launches the Vocational Immersion Program (VIP) for young adults 18–24 years of age.
-VIP equips young adults with key social and employment-readiness skills through an intensive program.
+2016: Summer Matters launches the Vocational Immersion Program (VIP) for adults 18–24 years of age.
+VIP equips participants with key social and employment-readiness skills through an intensive program.

-Today, the VFES mission is to prepare children and young adults with special needs to realize their potential as contributing members of the community.
-Since the inception of our organization, our innovative programs and therapeutic services have met the needs and challenges of more than 10,000 children, young adults and their families.
+Today, the VFES mission is to prepare children and adults with special needs to realize their potential as contributing members of the community.
+Since the inception of our organization, our innovative programs and therapeutic services have met the needs and challenges of more than 10,000 students, participants and families.